 1. Be sure to include all the necessary descriptive metadata (description, methods, data sources, etc) that would make it easier for other researchers to discover your replication dataset.
 For example:

-- in the Publication Citation include a permanent link to the original publication(s) (e.g., journal article, dissertation, etc) based on the data.
-If this article is publicly available you can also upload the txt/pdf with the files for this dataset.
+- in the Publication Citation fields, include a permanent link to the original publication(s) (e.g., journal article, dissertation, etc) based on the data.
+If this article is publicly available, you can also upload the txt/pdf with the files for this dataset.